 AI is increasingly becoming a core technology for companies.
 Today, we are in the early stages of understanding what AI systems will be capable of.
 Right now, AI is very good at recognising photos, such as identifying people to tag on social media; or words in voice commands for a chatbot.
 We’re seeing business of all industries adopt AI to transform their customer experience.
-But we are a long way from having systems that have the general ability to understand the world, use judgement, or be creative.
+But we are a long way from having systems that have the general ability to understand the world, use judgement, or be creative, as our research into the UK’s current AI scene, ‘Accelerating competitive advantage with AI‘ shows.

 Growth of AI